brian-team/brian/README.txt

 Version 1.4.3 to 1.4.4
 ----------------------
 A minor bugfix release to fix incompatibilities with recent numpy versions (>= 1.13), and to prepare for the removal of deprecated sympy features.
+Also fixes a potential matplotlib issue with realtime plotting (contributed by Pedro Machado)

 Version 1.4.2 to 1.4.3
 ----------------------